eclipse-tractusx/bpdm/docs/developer/testing-guide.md

 This ensures mock setup and business-logic state setup are coordinated correctly and the GIVEN section stays readable.

 The exception is when a test needs a custom mock configuration that `TestDataClient` does not offer.
-In that case, the mock factory can be called directly — but this should be rare and should prompt consideration of whether a new `TestDataClient` method is warranted.
+In that case, a mock factory can be called directly — but this should be rare and should prompt consideration of whether a new `TestDataClient` method is warranted.

 ---

 ## 9. Assertion Repository

-`GateAssertRepositoryV7` (`bpdm-gate/src/test/kotlin/.../gate/v7/util/GateAssertRepositoryV7.kt`) is the single place where comparison logic lives.
+Each module has a single assertion repository that is the only place where comparison logic lives.
-All `THEN` sections call `assertRepo` — never AssertJ directly.
+All `THEN` sections call it — never AssertJ directly.
+In the Gate V7 tests this is `GateAssertRepositoryV7` (`bpdm-gate/src/test/kotlin/.../gate/v7/util/GateAssertRepositoryV7.kt`), accessed via the inherited `assertRepo` field.

 ### Recursive comparison